 As you will be aware, Ravenor Primary School has run a number of initiatives to promote the health of the young people in our school.

-In the last year we achieved the Bronze, Silver and Gold Healthy School London Healthy Schools Awards.
-We are the first school in Ealing to achieve all awards and are very pleased that the work we have been doing to promote health has been recognised by the achievement of such prestigious awards.
+Over the past few years, we have achieved the Bronze, Silver and Gold London Healthy Schools Awards.
+We are the first school in Ealing to achieve all awards and are very pleased that the work we have been doing to promote health has been recognised through the achievement of such prestigious awards.